cpomsoft/clev2er/README.md

 # CLEV2ER Algorithm Framework

-Initial test chain mockup for CLEV2ER LI+IW
+Pre-design of an Algorithm framework for CLEV2ER LI+IW project